Alaire89/TurnWhite/README.md

 # TurnWhite
-A simple game, early in development
+A simple game, early in development.
+The goal is to turn all buttons black according to set rules.